abbbi/qmpbackup/README.md

  qmprebase  rebase --dir /tmp/backup/ide0-hd0
 ```

-After rebasing and committing the saveset chain your FULL image is restored to
+While rebasing the saveset chain is merged into your FULL image which then
-the latest state and can be booted via qemu again.
+contains the latest state and can be booted via Qemu again.

 Misc commands
 -------------